kubernetes/community/contributors/design-proposals/api-machinery/admission-control-webhooks.md

 1.  **API Consistency**: Prefer completing one related pair of interfaces (both kinds of webhooks) at the same time.

 ## Why Support Mutation for Beta

 Based on experience and feedback from the alpha phase of both Webhooks and Initializers, we believe Webhooks Beta should support mutation because:

-1.   we have lots of use cases to inform this (both from Initializers, and Admission Controllers) to ensure we have needed features
+1. We have lots of use cases to inform this (both from Initializers, and Admission Controllers) to ensure we have needed features
 1. We have experience with Webhooks API already to give confidence in the API.
 The registration API will be quite similar except in the responses.
 1. There is a strong community demand for something that satisfies a mutating case.